robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 123456789
 ```

-We have just set up basic app styles, a layout and an `email` page with a SvelteKit named form action. :tada:
+Well done, you have just set up basic app styles, a layout and an `email` page with a SvelteKit named form action. :tada:

 ### 1.2 Install Nodemailer and types for Nodemailer